YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 }
 ```

-Here is the generated IL:
+Here is the generated IL for the test case:

 ```csharp
 .assembly Covariant { }